spoonapps/docs/reference/spoonscript/startup.md

 This instruction is only applied to the output image and does not affect the intermediate container.

 If `startup file` is not specified then the startup file setting is inherited from last image listed in the `from` command.
+If startup file value contains well-known path as `C:\WINDOWS\system32` or similar it will be replaced with a placeholder.
+This placeholder will be replaced with proper (system-dependent) path when image is executed.

 #### As an Executable